Top Ten North Carolina Auto Accident Mistakes

 Another common problem that we see in North Carolina auto accident claims is that many drivers carry the bare minimum of coverage, or worse, no coverage at all.
 While all drivers are legally required to carry auto insurance, not everyone follows the law.
 Some can’t afford to, and others simply fail to update their policies when necessary.

 Those who do hold the legally required amount of coverage may not have enough coverage to compensate for all of your medical expenses, lost wages, and property damage.
 This is where it is important to have uninsured/underinsured motorist coverage, to cover any expenses that the insurance of the at-fault driver does not cover.
 Failing to maintain such coverage can cost you.

 10) Failing to Seek Professional Legal Guidance and Representation

-Nearly all of the mistakes on this list can be avoided by consulting with a determined North Carolina auto accident attorney before making any decisions or speaking with any insurance claims adjusters.
+Nearly all of the mistakes on this list can be avoided by consulting with a determined North Carolina car accident attorney before making any decisions or speaking with any insurance claims adjusters.
 In fact, even if you are struggling to continue with your necessary medical care, an attorney can often help you to find solutions to avoid discontinuing care.
 The initial consultation with an attorney from Brown Moore & Associates, PLLC is free, so you can’t go wrong by seeking the advice and guidance of a professional auto accident lawyer.